hablapps/AllRoadsLeadToKdb/technical-post/TrafficQProjectRecords.md

 Fortunately, we found a viable solution to our problem: Kdb+/q by KX.
 This platform proved to be exceptionally fast and flexible, enabling real-time data processing.
 Additionally, KX provided PyKX, an open-source library designed to be user-friendly for Python programmers—crucial for seamless integration with our existing Mad Flow infrastructure.

-In this technical report, we will outline the process of migrating our code to the KX platforms.
+In this technical report, we will outline the process of migrating our code to the KX platform.
 Before delving into the implementation details, we will first present the use case and the current status of our project.
 By sharing our experiences with Kdb+/q and PyKX, we hope to shed light on the positive impact these tools have had on our endeavor at Mad Flow.

 <div class="alert alert-block alert-info">
     <b> 🔍 You can find <a href="https://github.com/hablapps/AllRoadsLeadToPyKX/blob/Python-Version-Pre/AllRoadsLeadToPyKX.md">Original Python Project</a> in Github.